kokic/UniTeX/README.md

 - **The output is syntactically compatible with [AsciiMath](http://asciimath.org)**, which may be used as the default style or an optional setting.

+- **Terminal versions (in other languages)**.
+It is suitable for some environments with high performance requirements, so the JVM family (Java, Kotlin, etc.) or Rust will be given priority in language selection.

 <!-- ## Demo -->

 <!-- ## Documentation -->